 Being active for more than 30 minutes, five times a week, is the way to keep your heart in a healthy form, which in turn will lower your blood pressure.
 Many people say that they can’t find the 30 minutes in their day, but increasing your activity by even a small amount will help massively towards lowering your blood pressure.

 Think of ways you can start to be more active in your day to day life.
 For example, doing the housework will help to burn calories just from the sheer movement.

 Consume lower amounts of salt

 High consumption of salt is highly linked to a rise in blood pressure, so it’s important to intake as little amount as possible.
-Some people with high blood pressure can actually avoid some medication through cutting down on their salt intake.
+Some people with high blood pressure can avoid some medication by cutting down on their salt intake.